VasOleMil/HWRND/README.md

 Technical Details:

 Peculiarity of this implementation is usage of same divisor exponent, that extends range to boundary.
+Using the remaining 'exponent' bits of the source for the mantissa tail after normalization did not show any influence on correlation.
+These bits can be stored and potentially reused in more advanced versions.

 Main conversion loop: